hannahakhtar/project-1/README.md

       }
 ```

-#### Alien and rocket collision
+### Alien and rocket collision

-If the player shot the rocket and it hit an alien, the below if statement updated the score, reset variables and used indexOf and splice to remove the alien hit from the displayAlien array.
+If a rocket hits an alien, the below if statement updated the score, reset variables and used indexOf and splice to remove the alien hit from the displayAlien array.

 ```js
       if (cells[newRocketPos].classList.contains('alien')) {